Aleksander Wojtkiewicz: Life

-He later resided in the United States, whereupon he became one of the most active players on the tournament circuit, constantly flying around the world.
+He later resided in the United States, where he became one of the most active players on the tournament circuit, constantly flying around the world.
 Several times he won the annual $10,000 first prize for Grand Prix chess tournaments in the United States.

-Wojtkiewicz played in the FIDE World Chess Championship 2004.
+In 2000 and 2002, he tied for first place at the U.S. Masters Chess Championship, and in 2004 he played in the FIDE World Chess Championship.
 In his final months, he tied for first at the 2006 World Open in Philadelphia and won the 2006 National Open in Las Vegas.

 He died on the evening of 14 July 2006 from a perforated intestine and massive bleeding.

+Playing style

 Wojtkiewicz's strategies have been investigated in the online series "How Wojo Won" by chess master Jonathan Hilton.
 The six-part series began in December 2006 and continued until April 2008.
 Hilton has also co-authored a book, Wojo's Weapons: Winning with White, Volume I, focusing on Wojtkiewicz's opening play.